Texas Motorcycle Accident Lawyers Protecting Motorcyclists' Rights

-If you believe you are being wrongfully blamed for causing a motorcycle wreck, please call our office at 972-433-6113 for a free consultation with an experienced attorney.
+If you believe you are being wrongfully blamed for causing a motorcycle wreck, please call our office at 972-433-6113 for a free consultation with an experienced motorcycle injury attorney.
 You will not owe us any attorney fee unless we win for you.

 What evidence can show how a motorcycle wreck happened?

-There are several ways to show how a motorcycle wreck occurred.
+There are several ways to show how a motorcycle crash occurred.
 Eyewitness statements can help to establish that a motorcycle rider was following the law and driving carefully at the time of a wreck.
 Often finding witnesses and recording their statements requires an investigation deeper than the police officers have time to conduct.
-Our office regularly gathers statements from witnesses to use later in the event of a dispute over who was at fault for the wreck.
+Our office regularly gathers statements from witnesses to use later in the event of a dispute over who was at fault for the accident.
 This eyewitness testimony can make or break a case.

-Video footage is powerful evidence proving how a motorcycle wreck happened.
+Video footage is powerful evidence proving how a motorcycle crash happened.
 Many cyclists ride with video cameras on their motorcycles.
 In addition, our lawyers have often found video footage of wrecks on cameras at adjacent businesses or footage of a wreck on a Ring door camera in a residential area.